thesandboxgame/sandbox-smart-contracts/src/solc_0.8.15/raffle/GenericRaffle.md

  * `_waveMaxTokensToBuy`: max tokens to buy, per wallet in a given wave
  * `_waveSingleTokenPrice`: the price to mint a token in a given wave.
 In SAND wei

+*Other observation*

-mapping(address => uint256) internal waveOwnerToClaimedCounts - should be reset with each wave start, keeps track of how many tokens were claimed in a wave by a particular wallet
+- `mapping(address => uint256) internal waveOwnerToClaimedCounts` - should be reset with each wave start, keeps track of how many tokens were claimed in a wave by a particular wallet
+- The operation should fail unless the sale wave is not paused
+- The operation should fail if `waveMaxTokens` is larger than the available supply
+- Should reset `waveOwnerToClaimedCounts`

 ----
 ```Solidity